Using PowerShell to Test Port Connection Without Telnet

 Why use PowerShell to test port?

 PowerShell is more than just a command-line tool.
-It’s made for managing systems and works with objects, not just text, which is awesome for tricky tasks.
+It’s made for managing systems and works with objects, not just text, which is very good for tricky tasks.

 Back in the day, when people needed to check if they could connect to a port on another computer, they mostly used Telnet.
 This is a way to talk to another computer over the network.
 But Telnet wasn’t very secure because it sent everything – even passwords – in text that anyone could read if they caught it in transit.
-Because of this, folks have moved away from using Telnet for safer options
+Because of this, most people have moved away from using Telnet for safer options.

-Good news is, PowerShell has got you covered for a bunch of admin jobs, including checking out network issues.
-It’s got this super handy cmdlet called Test-NetConnection.
+The good news is, you can use PowerShell for many admin tasks, including checking out network issues.
+It’s got this very useful cmdlet called Test-NetConnection.
 This tool not only helps you see if you can connect to a port but also gives you detailed info like how fast the connection is and the route your data takes.
 It’s a much safer and more powerful option than Telnet.

 Relevant guide: How to Ping IPv6 Address in Windows 11